 Super Second: Bordeaux’s 1855 Classification, which established a five-tiered system of Grands Crus Classées, or growths, has remained relatively unchanged.
 In recent years, the quality of several second-growths has improved to the point that they can now challenge the first-growths in every way but price.
 These super seconds include Cos-d’Estournel, Ducru-Beaucaillou, Léoville Las Cases, Palmer (actually a third-growth) and Pichon-Longueville-Lalande.

-Super Tuscan: Wines from Tuscany made using international varieties such as Cabernet Sauvignon and Syrah rather than relying primarily on local varieties such as Sangiovese.
-Although their quality can be outstanding, these wines must be labeled with the lower levels of Italy’s classification system, Vino da Tavola or Indicazione Geografica Tipica, since they do not conform to Tuscany’s traditional winemaking practices.
+Super Tuscan: Wines from Tuscany made in ways that do not conform to the traditional winemaking practices dictated by the region's DOCs and DOCGs.
+Often this means they are made with international varieties such as Cabernet Sauvignon and Merlot rather than relying primarily on local varieties such as Sangiovese.
+Although their quality can be outstanding, these wines must be labeled with the lower levels of Italy’s classification system, vino da tavola or Indicazione Geografica Tipica.

 Supple: Describes texture, mostly with reds, as it relates to tannin, body and oak.
 A positive characteristic.